 The collections and documentation team have been working for many years on the database to make collections information available online.
 This is a long-term project that requires significant time and resources to provide accessible information and keep it up to date with the latest technological developments and public expectations.

-The database contains records for 175,000 objects.
+The database contains 70,000 records.
 Some records will contain information about discrete collections, such as the 100,000 buttons that we have at Platt Hall Gallery of Costume.
 Equally, only one record may be created to record information for objects such as tea services or sets of chairs.
-We currently publish 60,000 records in total to our website; of these around 13,000 records currently have an image.
+We currently publish 60,000 records in total to our website; of these around 36,500 records currently have an image.

 Many staff and volunteers have worked on this project over the years and Manchester City Council, The Designation Challenge Fund and the Getty Archives Fund have supported this work.
 We would like to express our gratitude to all of those who have contributed to this ongoing project.